 - Are you calling out for any upper respiratory illness?

 - Do you have a fever?
+(Is your temperature < 100.4 F)

 - Are you short of breath?

 - Do you have a cough?

 - Have you lost your sense of taste and/or smell?

 - Are you profoundly tired?

 - Do you have muscle aches?

-- Do you have Covid-19 or suspect you have Covid-19??
+- Do you have COVID-19?

 - Do you have the Flu?

-- Have you or a loved one been exposed to Covid-19 or the flu.
+- Have you or a loved one been exposed to COVID-19 or the flu.

 - Have you traveled abroad and/or domestically?

-If you answer yes to any of these questions, you will need to be cleared by Employee Health prior to your return for your safety and the safety of others.
+If you answer yes to any of these questions, you will need to be cleared by Employee Health prior to your return.